nggit/tremolo-docs/body.md

 ```

 ## Multipart
 Tremolo multipart streaming is designed for receiving uploaded files in a memory-friendly manner.
+Unlike most implementations, it is purely in-memory with no spooled temporary files, lightweight and leaves it up to the devs to fully manage the chunks of data.

 You can *stream* multipart through the `request.files()` *async generator*.
 Each will return a dict object representing a file.